slowernews/wisdom-tldr/chapters/introduction.md

 > *"It is better to be hated for what you are than to be loved for what you are not."
 -- André Gide*

+> *"All men die, but not every man lives."
+-- William Wallace*

 ### How to come alive?

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."